clue/clue.engineering/www/_posts/2018-11-07 introducing-reactphp-soap.md

 ## Conclusions

 I think we can all agree that soap exists for good reasons (*sorry*).
 SOAP may not be new and may not be pretty, but it's far from being dead and continues to be a common protocol when connecting to existing third-party APIs.
-This makes [clue/reactphp-soap](https://github.com/clue/reactphp-soap) an important piece of the puzzle of bringing @ReactPHP to the masses, in particular when it comes to some of the more *enterprisey* APIs that offer very real business value.
+This makes [clue/reactphp-soap](https://github.com/clue/reactphp-soap) an important piece of the puzzle of bringing ReactPHP to the masses, in particular when it comes to some of the more *enterprisey* APIs that offer very real business value.
 Thanks to ReactPHP's component-based design and its existing ecosystem, we can leverage its efficient network protocols to concurrently process a large number of requests, [throttle concurrency](https://clue.engineering/2018/introducing-reactphp-mini-queue), [use HTTP proxy servers](https://clue.engineering/2018/introducing-reactphp-http-proxy) and much more.

 If you want to learn more about this project, make sure to check out the project homepage of [clue/reactphp-soap](https://github.com/clue/reactphp-soap).
 Its documentation describes common usage patterns as well as all the nifty details.
 It is considered stable and feature complete and has been used in production for a few years already, so you're invited to also give it a try!
 If you like this project, spreading the word is much appreciated!
 If you have any feedback or just want to reach out and say hello, I'm happy to hear back and appreciate feedback!
 Use the comment section below or send a tweet to [@another_clue](https://twitter.com/another_clue).